‘Star Trek’ actress Nichelle Nichols’ ashes headed for solar orbit

 The launch is organized by Celestis Inc, a Texas-based company that has created a unique niche in the burgeoning commercial space sector by offering a measure of cosmic immortality to customers that can afford a dramatic send-off, which contracts with private rocket ventures.

-Celestis has not publicly divulged the fees and other financial details of its service.
+Celestis has not divulged the fees for this flight but lists the pricing for its memorial spaceflights https://www.celestis.com/experiences-pricing/ on its website.

 The upcoming memorial flight will be aboard a Vulcan Centaur rocket, still under development by the Boeing and Lockheed Martin joint venture United Launch Alliance (ULA).